imranalmunyeem/ReqRes-Restful-APIs-Postman/README.md

 Step 4 --- Run this command on windows cmd to install newman (npm install -g newman)

-Step 5 --- Run this command on windows cmd to install newman html reporter (npm install -g newman-reporter-html)
+Step 5 --- Run this command on windows cmd to install newman html reporter (npm install -g newman-reporter-htmlextra)

-Step 6 --- Run this command on windows cmd to run the collection and make html report (newman putcollectionnamehere -r html)
+Step 6 --- Run this command on windows cmd to run the collection and make html report (newman run "putcollectionnamehere" -r htmlextra)

 Step 7 --- To get more help on newman, visit here (https://www.npmjs.com/package/newman-reporter-html)